 GRAND RAPIDS, Mich. – Oklahoma Christian University (OC) alumnus Bill Pink has been named president of Grand Rapids Community College.

 Pink has been an educator for more than 25 years, with teaching, coaching and administrative roles in Michigan, Nebraska, Oklahoma and Oregon.
-He joins Andy Benton (Pepperdine University), Allison Garrett (Emporia State University) and Stan Helton (Alberta Bible College) as OC alumni who currently serve as college presidents.
+He joins Andy Benton (Pepperdine University), Allison Garrett (Emporia State University), Stan Helton (Alberta Bible College), and Harold Shank (Ohio Valley University) as OC alumni who currently serve as college presidents.

 “I’m honored and humbled to be named the 10th president of Grand Rapids Community College, and I’m grateful to the institutions that played a role in my development as a person and as a leader,” Pink said.
 “I value my days at OC both as a student and as a faculty member.
 I treasure those days, and the people who blessed my life there.”